Why Does My Agent Say To Stay Away From Open Houses?

 I realize sometimes they might just be driving around and see an open house and they don't want to call me and have to wait for me to get there.
 They figure it's probably not a house they'd really like, or maybe it's not in their price range, and they just want to be sure.
 We refer to this as "eliminating" a property.

 Unfortunately, this doesn't always work.
 It might be a home that I sent them that just didn't stick out from the pack.
-When they go through the open house they realize it's perfect for them.
+When they go through the open house, they realize it's perfect for them.
 But they didn't call me to view it with them.

 As a buyer, you probably don't really care about that as much as finding the right home.
 However, if it is the listing agent or someone sitting the open house for the listing agent, then they are not able to give you full buyer representation, which we have discussed the importance of before.
 You should care about that.
+Especially if you might be required to pay two commissions.

 If the agent acts negatively then you might need to leave and set an appointment up with your agent or ask your agent to meet you there.
 Any agent that would get negative about this is someone you probably wouldn't want to be stuck working with if you like this home, so don't stick around.
 That agent has to be at this open house for a certain time period anyway.
-If you're the only buyers there they are not wasting their time showing you through the home.
+If you're the only buyer there, they are not wasting their time showing you through the home.

 Another thing you can do is call your agent ahead of time, even if it's from your car in front of the open house, and let him or her call the listing agent to let the person know you are sending your clients through the open house, kind of like registering you for this property.
 You would give your name to the open house agent and explain that your agent already called about letting you through.